 ATTRACTING OPPOSITES is out!

-These concerts will be a special part of the National Music Museum's 40th anniversary celebration.
-Special commentary about the "Archduke" Trio will be presented by the esteemed and entertaining host of NPR's What Makes it Great? show , Rob Kapilow.
+These concerts were a special part of the National Music Museum's 40th anniversary celebration.
+Special commentary about the "Archduke" Trio was presented by the esteemed and entertaining host of NPR's What Makes it Great? show , Rob Kapilow.
 "In this performance, Rob Kapilow and The Rawlins Trio contemplate, disassemble, and unlock the mysteries of that crowning achievement of Beethoven’s cycle of piano trios, his Trio in B-flat Major, Opus 97, known as the “The Archduke Trio.”
 A monumental achievement considered by most to be the greatest work for its instrumentation, “The Archduke” is known for its noble grandeur and its hauntingly beautiful Andante movement.
 With his gift for finding the extraordinary in the ordinary, Rob Kapilow will let his audience peer into the inner workings of this magnificent masterpiece."